fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

 My Interests
 ======
 The areas that I am most experienced in are biomedical data science and data software development, where I am specifically interested in web-application development, high-performance computing, and interactive data visualization.
-In addition to statistics, I enjoy learning about concepts in computational biology.
+In addition to statistics, I enjoy learning about concepts in psychology and mental health.
 In my free time, I like to exercise and practice mindfulness meditation.